RattleSN4K3/UT4-UTWeaponLockerPlugin/README.md

 Solution configuration list for each game version:
 - Editor: Development Editor
-- Client: Test
+- Client: Shipping
-- Server: Test Server
+- Server: Shipping Server

 Compile the solution with either configuration for the desired version and target platform.